-For all Bachelor's programs, a five-course core group of

-BA and BS have significant flexibility in how they are completed, with the BA having a language requirement.
+For all Bachelor's programs, a five-course core group of classes forms the backbone of the curriculum.
+From there, both the BA and BS have significant flexibility in how they are completed, with the BA having a language requirement.
 Both BS Concentrations (Environmental Sustainability, Sustainable Tourism) have more structured curriculums, as does the BS in Cartography and GIS.